cloudera/hue/docs/docs-site/content/user/concept/_index.md

 ## Slack
 Currently in **Beta**

-This integration increases the collaboration with other users via Slack.
+This integration with Hue helps users by assisting them with their SQL queries and have better collaboration/discussion with other users via Slack.

-### Share to Slack
+To set-up the Hue App, the **Slack workspace admin** needs to follow these few [steps](/administrator/configuration/server/#manual-slack-app-installation) described in the Admin section.

+After successfully plugging-in the app with Hue, type `hello hue` or `@Hue help` in the Slack channel to get the list of things the app can assist you with.

+### Sharing Query/Gist links
-This feature expands the ability to share query links or gists to the desired Slack channels which then unfurls in a rich preview for other users.
-It even gives the user result file for the query if it has not expired.
+Users can share query links or gists in the Slack channels where the app is also present which then unfurls giving a rich preview of details about the query for other users to collaborate/discuss with.
+App also provides the result file for the query in the message thread if the result is available.

-To manually set-up the Hue App, follow the steps mentioned in the [bot setup](/administrator/configuration/server/#manual-slack-app-installation) described in the Admin section.

-Open Hue, run some query and copy its link:
+Open Hue Editor, run some query and copy its link:

 ![Run Query in Hue](https://cdn.gethue.com/uploads/2021/04/run_query_in_hue.png)